lukateg/strength-age/README.md

 -- redirect after test creation still doesn't work properly(test with multiple lessons) -- still have some bad redirects on class and test review(open class from dashboard and redirect back leads you to classes instead of a dashboard)
 BUGS
--- check all skeletons on mobile
--- fix prompting and short answer ai review, maybe add instructions why is answer wrong -- fix loader
+-- check all skeletons on mobile (they don't work even on full screens) -- fix prompting and short answer ai review, maybe add instructions why is answer wrong -- fix loader
--- fix monthly tokens used on tests page

 PLAN:
 -- fix bugs